Bomberman Online

 Bomberman Online is a multiplayer video game developed for the Dreamcast console platform.
 The game is part of the Bomberman franchise and includes various multiplayer game modes.
 The game's online servers were shut down in 2003, restricting players to offline-only multiplayer modes.

 Gameplay

-The gameplay of the Bomberman franchise consists of combat in a maze, using stationary timed explosives to attack with the blast down corridors.
-Bomberman and Bomberman Online have multiple game modes:
+The gameplay of Bomberman Online consists of combat in a maze, using stationary timed explosives to attack and cause destruction to the map.
+Bomberman Online has multiple game modes:

 Multiplayer game modes

 Survival Rule

-It's the original Bomberman battle mode.
-The last player standing wins.
+The original Bomberman battle mode in which the last player standing wins.
 This mode is played when fighting against the Electric Dragons.
 The boss of this stadium is Thunder Bomber.